 How RoleMath maps Security+ to roles

-RoleMath maps this article to six role packets: IT Security Operations Specialist, Cybersecurity Analyst, SOC Analyst, Network Security Engineer, IT Support Specialist, and a broader Data Analyst adjacency that appears because security teams also need reporting and evidence handling.
+RoleMath maps this article to six role pages: IT Security Operations Specialist, Cybersecurity Analyst, SOC Analyst, Network Security Engineer, IT Support Specialist, and a broader Data Analyst adjacency that appears because security teams also need reporting and evidence handling.
 For the actual Security+ job question, the first four are the useful targets.

 | Role | Best interpretation | Evidence boundary |